withcenter/fireflow/README.md

 ## Custom Popup widget.

-FF provides the bottom shee widget.
-But it is way different from the popup menu.
+FF provides the bottom sheet widget.
+But it is a bit different from the popup menu.

 So, I made a widget named `CustomPopup` that does something like the popup menu in the following screenshot.